 Because of this aversion to credit cards, a “Cash on Delivery” method of payment has been very popular in Japan.
-However, as Ross points out, it is not the most cost-efficient method.
+However, as Ross pointed out, it is not the most cost-efficient method.
 “If you make a number of transactions, you end up paying COD fees for every transaction.
-With Paidy, multiple transactions are consolidated into one balance, and a customer only needs to pay one time.
+With Paidy, multiple transactions are consolidated into one balance and a customer needs to pay only once.
 What we do is we aggregate all of the charges.
 Then we will invoice the customer on the 10th of each month.
-And what Japanese typically do, is either auto-debit from their bank account or they go to a convenience store to pay the bill.”
+And what Japanese typically do is either auto-debit from their bank account or they go to a convenience store to pay the bill.”

 The Vonage SMS API: Making It Work

 According to Ross, the technology behind Paidy transactions is key to making the system run smoothly.
 “Secure by design is an absolute must.
 But the second most important part of this process is the ease of experience we offer.
 The Japanese word for troublesome is ‘mendokusai.’
 So what we say is that we want to remove the mendokusai from the experience.”

 With the Paidy method, a customer’s credit is determined and given at the point of sale.
 Paidy validates transactions and consumer data “in real time” with current information using AI.
 The company has its own risk-engine logic that is applied to the process so that validation can be granted when a customer makes a purchase.